isomerpages/moe-peitongpri/_our-school/School Services/Services.md

 <br><strong>Tel: 89091679 </strong>
 <br>Please call or send a WhatsApp message for an appointment before visiting.</p>
 <p></p>
-<p>For urgent dental treatment such as facial swelling or pain that is required
+<p>For urgent dental treatment, such as facial swelling or pain that is required
-during clinic closure, please call and make appointment at the clinic below BEFORE going down , no walk ins are allowed</p>
+during clinic closure, please call and make an appointment at the clinic below BEFORE going down; no walk-ins are allowed</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Fairfield Methodist Pri Sch<strong>(FMPS)</strong> : 87647361</p>